malrase/malrase.github.io/source/_posts/2014-05-02-philadelphia-revolutions-and-murals.markdown

 Obviously, I'm not ignorant of the history between the UK and the USA.
 Being British in the USA leads to good-natured ribbing about [being a redcoat](http://en.wikipedia.org/wiki/Red_coat_(British_army\)).
 However, wandering around the centre of where the USA was founded and independence was sought is different.
 Everywhere there's information about how the revolutionaries were throwing off their repressive chains and seeking liberty.
 Implicit in all of the historical placards and explanatory signage was that they wanted to get away from the baddies.
 And in this case, the baddies were my ancestors (well, kinda).

 I felt defensive, like I needed to stand up for my country: the UK wasn't *that* bad, was it?
 I'm not a patriotic person, so feeling protective about my homeland was novel.
-I also felt conspicuous – that some tell would give me away, and people would be mad that the enemy was desecrating their site simply by standing there.
+I also felt conspicuous – that some tell would give me away, and people would be mad that the enemy was desecrating their site,  even though I was just standing there.
 I was sure I was only a moment away from being kicked out of the Constitution Museum or something.

 I've never really lived in another country, so I assume this is a pretty standard foreigner's paranoia.
 Maybe I should start wearing one of those sweet [stars-and-stripes, eagle-soaring shirts](http://www.animalshirts.net/americanflagshirts/eaglefly.jpg) to blend in more.